–Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

 - Emuli village road is where trekking starts.
-We started at 10 am and reached around 2:30 pm at Aniku top.
+We started at 10 am and reached around 2:30 pm at Aniku Top.
 It took us about 4 hr 30 min to reach the Aniku top. (for outsiders even professional trekkers it will be 6 hours)

 Firewood is available.
 But no water on top.
-Water is 30 min away.
-Which was arranged by our Guide.
+Water is 30 min away which was arranged by our Guide.
 He knew the route to it.

-- No water source at camp one.
+- No water source at Camp One.

 - Packed everything, had breakfast/red tea and left by 6:40 am.
 Reached around 11 am.
 (4 hr 30 min walk) (6 hr for outside trekkers)

 The surface is a bit lumpy but if managed properly it can be made into a decent site.
 A trekking expedition was conducted 2 yrs back.
 It failed as three trekkers gave up on this camp and urged everyone to go back.
 They would have reached the lake the very next day.
-It is like a small area in between jungle with small stream for water source.
+It is like a small area in between a jungle with a small stream for a water source.

 Damdum.
 I remained healthy even if I didn’t boil water.
 But Please always boil water for people coming from other states.

 Day 3: To Kamuh Ya Lake & Camp 3

 - Day two of the Seven Lakes trek began at 7 am and reached by 12 noon to Lake 1.
 (5 hr hike), (6 hr for outside trekkers)

 - Route: slope jungle then a rocky hill.